Digging myself out..

 postscript: I have been reworking my blog these last few days.
 I sent my thoughts to Andrew, a dear friend in Toronto and part of the writer’s group I belong to.
 His reply is below, I wish everyone could read this.

 “Yes, a word can change your life.
 A thought can change your life.
 A choice can change your life.
 Like flipping a light switch, a word can take you from darkness to light.”

 This spoke directly to how I was feeling, those amazing words should be implanted into our hearts, painted on a billboard for all to see, and lastly imprinted onto our brain.

-I was on the receiving end of many kind words, wow.. a heartfelt thank you for taking the time to message me.
+I was on the receiving end of many kind words, wow, a heartfelt thank you for taking the time to message me.
 I hear every single one of you and it warmed my heart, it really did.
 Miguel, your private message humbled me, I felt the love.
-Andrew your continued support and concern for me give me inspiration.
-We truly do feed our soul with the words we hear and the words we read.
+Andrew your continued support and concern for me is an inspiration.
+We truly do feed our souls with the words we hear and the words we read.
 To you Annie, thank you : )

 Make your words count to someone you love, don’t be afraid to use the ‘love’ word.
-These are such trying times please call or facetime your loved ones, especially those that live alone.
-We possess unique power, with our words we can make a difference, use them to shine a light.
+These are such trying times; please call or facetime your loved ones, especially those that live alone.
+We possess unique powers, with our words we can make a difference, use them to shine a light.